 Appendix 5.
-Reporting of Accidents and Occupational Illnesses / Forms
+Reporting of Accidents, Incidents and Occupational Illnesses / Forms

 5.1.
-Reporting of Accidents, Incidents and Occupational Illnesses
+Reporting of Accidents, Incidents and Occupational Illnesses (https://ehs.utoronto.ca/report-an-incident/)

 These procedures outline the reporting requirements for accidents, occupational illnesses and incidents, which result in or have the potential to result in personal injury or property damage.
 The procedures cover employees, students, visitors and other persons on university premises.